FrancisCalizo/dodge-game-clone/README.md

-Module 1 game project for Ironhack's 9 week coding bootcamp
+Module 1 "Game-Project" for Ironhack's 9-week coding bootcamp

+This game (Drifter 305) is based on the classic "dodge" and "Squares 2" flash game.
+The objective is to drive avoid the incoming cars that come from the top and bottom of the canvas.
+Score is determined by how long you can avoid being hit by an incoming car.

+Technologies:
+- HTML (Canvas)
+- CSS (Bootstrap)
+- Vanilla Javascript

 Play game: https://franciscalizo.github.io/dodge-game-clone/